DylanMcCreesh/AppdevHackChallenge/README.md

    Backend Requirements:    The backend provided an API which both met and passed the outlined requirements.
 Our API implements 14 routes (including GET, POST, and DELETE methods), where 4 are required (note: the frontend does not yet utilize all provided routes, but does use more than 4 of the required routes).
 Our database houses three tables (Fan, Team, and Event Tables) and an association table between the Fan and Team tables, as well as relational keys between the Event and Team tables.
 Finally, an API specification is provided below for all 14 of the routes (both those utilized and not yet utilized by the frontend).

 7. Other Notes: The backend implemented routes that haven't yet been implemented by the frontend.
-We believe in the future these rotes could be used to enhance the features and functionality of the app.
+We believe in the future these routes could be used to enhance the features and functionality of the app.
 For example, the capcity for user's to create password-protected accounts and to select favorite teams already exists within the backend.

 ## API Specification: